whalingdotxyz/self-hosted/README.md

 ## How To

 - **OPTIONAL**:Install [Netmaker](https://www.netmaker.io/) to create a mesh VPN between hosts on different networks, allowing them to securely connect and communicate.
+    - Install NetClient on the hosts you want to designate as nodes
+    - Add Egress Rules to be allow communication between networks
+    - Add Gateway to connect devices as clients. **(Note)**: you might need to design a custom DNS for it to work proprely.

 - **RECOMMENDED** Install [Semaphore](https://semaphoreui.com/) a web-based interface for managing Ansible automation tasks.
 It provides a user-friendly, intuitive platform to run, monitor, and manage Ansible playbooks, making automation accessible even for those with limited command-line experience.